 Georges Bensoussan is being accused of racism.
-In fact, it is for the offense of Islamic blasphemy that he is being persecuted: Enforced, not by Saudi Arabia or Iran, but the government of France.
+In fact, he is being persecuted for the offense of Islamic blasphemy: Enforced, not by Saudi Arabia or Iran, but the government of France, the home of Voltaire.

 The French Inquisition

 France’s New Dreyfus Trial, a Jihad against the Truth

 An important red line in France has just been crossed.
 In true dhimmi fashion, in a move reminiscent of both the Inquisition and the Dreyfus Trial, all of France’s so-called “anti-racist” organizations have joined a jihad against free speech and against truth.

 On January 25, 2017, France’s “anti-racist” organizations — all of them, even the Jewish LICRA (International League against Racism and anti-Semitism) — joined the Islamist CCIF (Collective against Islamophobia) in court against Georges Bensoussan, a highly regarded Jewish historian of Moroccan extraction, and an expert on the history of Jews in Arab countries.

 |Georges Bensoussan, a highly regarded Jewish historian of Moroccan extraction, and an expert on the history of Jews in Arab countries.
 (Image source: Jusqu’au dernier video screenshot)|